ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 * Kubernetes's **terminationGracePeriodSeconds** should be set to a large value to allow aku to complete its tasks successfully before Pod is terminated.

-### Altibase Environment Variable
+### Altibase Environment Variable and Properties

+* Altibase Environment
-* ALTIBASE_HOME
+  * $ALTIBASE_HOME
     * Sets the directory in which Altibase server was installed.
 This must be set to use aku.

+* Altibase Properties
   * set ADMIN_MODE to 1.
   * set REMOTE_SYSDBA_ENABLE to 1.

 ### aku Properties